archlinux/repod/docs/repod/man/repod_conf.rst

   .. program-output:: python -c "from repod.common.enums import ArchitectureEnum; print('\"' + '\", \"'.join([arch.value for arch in ArchitectureEnum]) + '\"')"

+* *archiving*: An optional table or boolean value, which defines the archiving options used for any repository, that do not define them explicitly.
+  When unset or set to *true*, default archiving options are created.
+If set to *false*, archiving is disabled by default, but may still be set per repository.
+  When defined as a table, the option has to define the following key-value pairs:

+  * *packages*: The name of the *package archive directory* (see :ref:`repod.conf_default_directories` for default values), below which directory structures and files for package and signature file archiving are created.
+    This directory must be absolute.

+  * *sources*: The name of the *source archive directory* (see :ref:`repod.conf_default_directories` for default values), below which directory structures and files for source tarball archiving are created.
+    This directory must be absolute.

 * *database_compression*: A string setting the database compression used for any repository, which does not define it.
   Understood values are